 Step eight: Leave to ferment on a countertop for 4 days, topping up brine if any has evaporated.
 If white scum appears on top of the cabbage at any point, scoop off with a clean spoon.

 Step nine: After 4 days, sample.
-If the cabbage is fermented to your taste, screw a lid on the jar and store in the fridge fridge.
+If the cabbage is fermented to your taste, screw a lid on the jar and store in the fridge.
 If not, leave on the countertop for a day or two longer, until desired taste is reached.

 Adding Flavors